Distinguish Between Tree-Based Machine Learning Models

 XGBoost: Advanced Gradient Boosting

 XGBoost, short for Extreme Gradient Boosting, is an advanced implementation of the Gradient Boosting algorithm designed for speed and performance.
-It has become a popular choice for winning machine learning competitions and is known for its robustness and scalability.
+It has become a popular choice for winning machine learning competitions, known for its robustness and scalability.
 XGBoost includes several enhancements over traditional Gradient Boosting, making it a powerful tool for both regression and classification tasks.

 Key Features of XGBoost